 Hands-On Projects for Teaching the Body Systems

 There are so many activities for teaching the body systems, however it seems like many of the activities are too simple and only really involve students labeling the parts.
-We’ve developed several hands-on activities that push students thinking and ensure they are learning the importance of these body systems and how they work together to keep us healthy.
+I've developed several hands-on activities that push students thinking and ensure they are learning the importance of these body systems and how they work together to keep us healthy.

 Body Systems Poster